Calgary: A 48 Hour Guide

 - Recognized in 2013 as the cleanest city in the world (yay clean!)

 - The Caesar cocktail was invented here > hi way better than a Bloody Mary

-- Calgary has the longest urban bike pathway system in North America at 700 kilometres (435 miles) – bike friendly!
+- Calgary has the longest urban bike pathway system in North America at 700 kilometers (435 miles) – bike friendly!

-- The 191 metre (627ft) Calgary Tower is western Canada’s highest observation deck
+- The 191 meters (627ft) Calgary Tower is western Canada’s highest observation deck

 - Shaw Millenium Park is the largest free outdoor skateboard park in North America